 - At least 60% alcohol

-- Recommended hand sanitizers for fight against Covid-19
+- Recommended hand sanitizers for the fight against Covid-19

 At Home and Outside

 Public settings require different measures.
 For example, workplace safety might mean investing in proper sanitation procedures.
-Still, there are PPEs the individual can use to minimize their exposure to the SARS-CoV-2 virus outside the home.
+Still, there are PPEs that individuals can use to minimize their exposure to the SARS-CoV-2 virus outside the home.
 Here are a few of them;

-When you’re out shopping or at work, one means of protection is disinfectant wipes.
-Wipes clean surfaces and limit your exposure to bacteria that might be present.
+When you’re out shopping or at work, disinfectant wipes are a means of protection.
+Wipes clean surfaces and limits your exposure to bacteria that might be present.